 There are three color modes:

-To change the current color, click on the square and select a color from the standard dialog.
+To change the current color, click in the plate and select a color from the standard dialog.

 Use to reset colors to default (black and white), to reverse the paint and background colors.

-Click on Random to fill the color cells with random colors.
+Click Random to fill the color cells with random colors.

-Click on Reset to restore the black and white color range.
+Click Reset to restore the black and white color range.